← Back to Blog

 2. Instant Translation of Vernacular Documents

-India's legal landscape is linguistically diverse.
+India's legal practice is linguistically diverse.
 Chargesheets, FIRs, and witness statements are frequently recorded in regional languages like Hindi, Marathi, and Tamil.
 Historically, advocates relied on third-party translation services, causing delays and adding costs.

-Today, AI-powered legal translation tools seamlessly and accurately translate complex legal vernacular documents into English.
+Today, AI-powered legal translation tools smoothly and accurately translate complex legal vernacular documents into English.
 This instant translation ensures that advocates practicing in High Courts or the Supreme Court can swiftly comprehend case facts without losing the nuances of the original police or witness language.

 3. Intelligent Summarization of Chargesheets